adragolov/fc-primes-multiplication-table/README.md

-# Prime Numbers Multiplication Table
+# Coding Challenge: Prime Numbers Multiplication Table

 This repository serves the result for a coding challenge with the following definition:

 * A *Ruby* program that prints out a multiplication table of the first 10 prime numbers.
 * The program runs from the command line and prints to screen a single table.